cronical/budget_dance/docs/setup.md

 json_records|Imports entire table previously exported via `dance/util/extract_table.py` using the `-o index` option.
 Suitable when the table does not have a unique key.|
 |tax_template|Prepares the taxes worksheet|

-##### Inserting Rows for Future Use
+##### Inserting Rows

+An optional key is used to define new rows to be inserted on sheets that use the folding/subtotaling method.

-The income and expense report in MoneyDance filters out categories that have no transactions.
+For instance, the income and expense report in MoneyDance filters out categories that have no transactions.
 This leads to a need to insert those rows in the `tbl_iande` and `tbl_iande_actl` tables.
 For example, future social security payouts should subtotal into retirement income.

+It is also useful in the aux table to construct subtotals.

-An optional key is used to define these rows.
-The specification needs to contain the full hiearchy information so that it can be inserted into the right place.
+The specification of the new rows needs to contain the full hiearchy information so that it can be inserted into the right place.
 At run time these are checked against the existing items and added only if not already there.

+Note: include only those lines that are not headings or totals.
+Headings and total lines will be constructed and inserted as well as the specified data lines.

 ```yaml
 data: ...